QianyuyuGitHub/trans/English/README.md

 - China is India's largest trading partner with a total of $84 billion in bilateral trade last year.
 But the economic relationship is dwarfed by the US-China trade volume, which stood at almost $600 billion.
 - Referencing the rising threat of US protectionism, Luo stressed the importance of maintaining free and open cross-border trade.
 "With the current backlash against globalization, a heart-to-heart dialogue between the two leaders will promote free trade," read the op-ed.
 - but it maintains formal diplomatic relations only with Beijing.
+- Trump's opposition to Blankenship comes as West Virginia Republican insiders suggest that the recent spate(泛滥) of controversy surrounding the former coal mine owner has actually given him a bit of momentum heading into Tuesday's face-off against Rep. Evan Jenkins and state Attorney General Patrick Morrisey.
+- No more fumbles(摸索) like Alabama.
+- Think back to Trump's decision to get involved in the Alabama special election on behalf of embattled(四面楚歌) former state Supreme Court Chief Justice Roy Moore.
+Sure, Trump endorsed Moore's primary opponent -- appointed Sen. Luther Strange -- but when it became clear that Moore could well win despite the large number of women who came forward to say he had sought relationships with them when they were under age, Trump went all in for Moore.
+- poll 轮询，投票
 -

 break a leg 现在已经通俗为好运，不止可以用在演出，平时朋友面试 比赛 都可以这么说～